 - G4S Plc in relation to its defence of two sets of high profile proceedings brought by various shareholders in the company, under section 90A and schedule 10A of the Financial Services and Markets Act 2000 (FSMA).
 The claims relate to allegedly false and misleading statements or omissions made by G4S regarding its billing practices between 2011 and 2013.
 In March 2021, the High Court ruled in favour of G4S to strike out approximately 90% of the quantum of the claims in the first set of proceedings

-- advising Lehman Brothers Finance SA (In Liquidation) in relation to a range of proprietary and unsecured claims arising out of the collapse of the Lehman group
+- Lehman Brothers Finance SA (In Liquidation) in relation to a range of proprietary and secured claims arising out of the collapse of the Lehman Group

-Chris holds a Bachelor of Science (First Class) from the University of Bristol (1999) and obtained Distinctions for the LPC and CPE from the University of Exeter (2001) and the Oxford Institute of Legal Practice (2002) respectively.
+Chris holds a Bachelor of Science (First Class) from the University of Bristol (1999) and obtained Distinctions for the CPE and LPC from the University of Exeter (2001) and the Oxford Institute of Legal Practice (2002) respectively.